 - 6 tablespoon vegan butter (cold, cut into ½-inch cubes)

 - ½ cup unbleached all purpose flour (use gluten-free all-purpose flour for a gf version)

 - ¾ cup coconut sugar (turbinado sugar is a fine substitute.
 Or use brown sugar)

-- ½ tsp cinnamon (try nutmeg or ginger for a slight variation)
+- ½ teaspoon cinnamon (try nutmeg or ginger for a slight variation)

 - ½ cup rolled oats